 While rice is still warm, mix in the vinegar mixture.
 Add vinegar, sugar, and salt in a cup and mix well.
 Slowly pour the vinegar mixture into the cooked rice while mixing.
 Taste and add more vinegar mixture as necessary.

-Finish it off: Mix the filling mixture (radish, and stir fried mixture) into the prepared rice and blend well.
+Finish it off: Mix the filling mixture (radish, and stir-fried mixture) into the prepared rice and blend well.
 Stir gently to avoid becoming pasty.
 Plate and top it with egg strips and snow pea.
 Enjoy!

 Born and raised in Tokyo, Japan, Asako came to the U.S. approximately 25 years ago.
-Her favorite memories from her childhood were visitings farms, foraging and fishing, to finding wonderful seasonal harvests with her father.
+Her favorite memories from her childhood were visiting farms, foraging and fishing, to finding wonderful seasonal harvests with her father.
 Her love for cooking was nurtured with her mother’s Japanese traditional and French culinary training.

-Previously working in the field of International sales and marketing, Asako traveled to many countries on every continent, experiencing a variety of food cultures around the globe.
+Previously working in the field of international sales and marketing, Asako traveled to many countries on every continent, experiencing a variety of food cultures around the globe.
 When she needed to move on from her busy adventures, she returned to the Patisserie and Baking program at Le Cordon Bleu College of Culinary Art to fulfill her lifelong passion for cooking.